 The growth and overall increase in internal capacity of the previous years provided an opportunity for staff and directors to think more strategically about the initiatives and programs the foundation supported.
 In order to have an even greater impact on the tough and persistent challenges facing education in Texas, in 2009 the foundation engaged FSG Social Impact Advisors in a six-month process to examine its mission, vision, funding principles and internal operations, and to develop a strategic plan for the five-year period from 2010 to 2014.

-Through the strategic planning process, the foundation laid extensive groundwork to be more focused in its funding as it moves into 2010 and beyond.
+Through the strategic planning process, the foundation laid extensive groundwork to be more focused in its funding as it moved into 2010 and beyond.
 Importantly, this included the following revisions to the foundation’s vision and mission statements:

 Vision.
 The foundation’s vision is for all Texas students to have equal opportunity to access and succeed in post-secondary education.